Azure-Samples/blockchain/blockchain-workbench/messaging-integration-samples/CreateContractAction.md

 This sample provides step by step instructions for using message to create a contract on the blockchain.

+This example is designed to work with a deployed version of [the Asset Transfer application](https://github.com/Azure-Samples/blockchain/tree/master/blockchain-workbench/application-and-smart-contract-samples/asset-transfer), specifically the Modify function that updates the description and price of an item that is being offered for sale.

 Deploy the Stored Procedures
 ----------------------------